 These risks are identified and assessed as part of the ALM and reinsurance process, in which the creditworthiness of the obligor is monitored.
-The exposures to credit risks have been stable over the course of the reporting period for all the entities.
+The exposures to credit risks have been stable over the course of the reporting period.

 In line with investment guidelines and the reinsurance risk policy, the Group maintains a highly diversified portfolio and limits the exposure to individual obliger's.